 If you want to get a bit more insight into her work, I highly recommend checking out this piece in New York Magazine’s The Cut.
 Better yet – you can experience her brilliance directly by booking a session right here.

-Jessica Dore is a mental health professional and tarot reader whose work combines the sciences of behavior and psychology with the art of tarot to promote emotional processing, psychological flexibility and behavior change.
+Jessica Dore is a tarot reader and second-year social work graduate student whose work combines the sciences of behavior and psychology with the art of tarot to promote emotional processing, psychological flexibility and behavior change.
 She lives and works in Philadelphia.

 You can find her all over the web:

 Check out Jessica’s answers to my questions below:

 Q: What is your philosophy about tarot reading?